Schedule of Drugs Under New Jersey Law

 • Buprenorphine (Suboxone)

 These substances have a low potential for abuse, relative to that of Schedule I, II and III.
 These substances have an accepted medical use in treatment in the United States.
 Also, these substances could cause limited psychic dependence or physical dependence.
+Schedule IV benzodiazepine charges often arise from recreational use without a valid prescription, and law enforcement may conduct investigations based on drug tests or substance abuse patterns.
+Our licensed attorneys represent defendants by examining whether police violated Fourth Amendment protections during the search and seizure, and we consult with clients to determine if they qualify for expungement options after sentencing or can plead to reduced charges to minimize fines and avoid mandatory sentencing.
 Specifically, some of the substances included are:

 • Alprazolam (Xanax)